landonprince/Pixalyze/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
-Pixalyze is an easy-to-use _command-line application_.
+Pixalyze is an easy-to-use command-line application.
 It allows for the use of an evergrowing collection of commands to analyze and process images.
 This application primarily utilizes the OpenCV library to rapidly parse and manipulate images in real-time.

 ## Tools